 Back then he was just a kid.
 By day his thoughts were filled with hopes of blazing the ice for the Blackhawks hockey team.
 At night he lived a secret life of adventure.
 Leaping from rooftop to rooftop and fighting crime as the sidekick of Chicago’s home-grown vigilante hero, “The Great Crusader”.

 The Blackhawks had a horrible season in ’38, and literally had the lowest point score in the entire league.
-He wanted to watch the play offs with Toronto, but he couldn’t be there to see it.
+He wanted to watch the playoffs with Toronto, but he couldn’t be there to see it.
 He was out trying to save the city.
-Trying.

 He had come to see the color of the exhaust from the remade stadium.
 Purple steam meant the reactor ports were open.
 His mission was almost over.
 Only a few things left to do.

 He ran and leapt from the bus terminal to a burnt-out Laundromat, a jump no ordinary human could have made.
-His feet slid across the burnt rooftop, his momentum greater than the friction of his boots.
+His feet slid across the burnt rooftop; his momentum greater than the friction of his boots.
 The roof groaned under the impact, but he wasn’t on it long enough to fear.
 Like a flash, he was already in the air and on his way to the next stop.
-In his old costume, he could feel the wind on his skin and taste the air.
+In his old costume, he could feel the wind on his skin and taste the air, but the armor he wore denied him that joy.

 Chicago was now too dangerous for silk tights and colorful capes.
 These days, he was armor-clad in Tesla weave, and transistor-assisted Marconi bolts, all powered by the Farnsworth fusion battery on his back.
 He looked less like a vigilante-hero and more like an electric-powered knight.
 That’s what it took to cross the city safely after the Death Storm.